 Common Cause “holds power accountable”.
 They are very much in the forefront of actions to address fair districts for elections to try to end “gerrymandering”.
 Their website offers a host of resources.

 The Buncombe County Board of Elections is an important resource for the latest information on elections that affect this county.
 They provide voter registration forms and a variety of information that can be shared to help educate the community on voting.
+Check this site for information on photo ID’s needed for 2020.

 The League of Women Voters of Asheville-Buncombe County is a nonpartisan, volunteer- based, political organization born out of the national women’s suffrage movement in 1920.
 The League works in servicing the needs of the voting public and protecting the rights of all voters through education and advocacy.
 In Buncombe County, current emphasis of work is on facilitating voter registration and participation; providing education on voting regulations, registration, candidates, voting dates and issues that affect elections; advocating for voting accessibility and fair voting practices;(including redistricting reform); working to get a complete count for the 2020 census; and advocating for passage of the Equal Rights Amendment.